cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 Marwin: "They know nothing of our world.
 They know nothing of what it means to live according to one's own ideas and not according to what others command or pretend or have persuaded them to do.
 They think it's naive when people want to stand on their own ground.
-They think it's naive if they don't adapt to the system, that they can't do anything anymore, that they get a bad resume that says they can't be relied on or that they don't work well.
+They think it's naive if they don't adapt to the system, they wouldn't be able to do meaningful things in life.
+They fear to get a bad resume or a bad reputation.
-They don't think they could live without a resume like that.
-They couldn't afford a house anymore or a car, a family, if they didn't do a job where someone told them what to do.
+They couldn't afford a house anymore or a car, support a family if they didn't do a job where someone told them what to do.
 It's so sick.
-They are adult people and they think they have to bow, otherwise their lives won't work out."
+They are adult people and think they have to bow.
+Otherwise, their lives won't work out."

 Amon: "This is really sick!
 And we haven't hurt anybody.
 Not really.
-There's no harm in turning off or converting a few thousand surveillance cameras, or using the giant advertising displays for a few days to play Tetris.
+There's no harm in turning off or converting a few thousand surveillance cameras or using the giant advertising displays for a few days to play Tetris.
 Do they have to lock us up for this?
 Okay, I hacked the V people database at the BND.
 That was stupid.